Eugene Robinson (American football)

-Eugene Keefe Robinson (born May 28, 1963) is a former American football safety who played in the National Football League (NFL) for 16 seasons.
+Eugene Keefe Robinson (born May 28, 1963) is an American former professional football safety who played in the National Football League (NFL) for 16 seasons.
 He spent the majority of his career with the Seattle Seahawks, who signed him as an undrafted free agent in 1985.
 In addition to his 11 seasons with the Seahawks, he was a member of the Green Bay Packers and Atlanta Falcons for two seasons each and the Carolina Panthers for one season.

 During his Seattle tenure, Robinson was named to two Pro Bowls and led the league in interceptions in 1993.
 Robinson's two seasons with the Packers saw him reach the Super Bowl in both years and win Super Bowl XXXI.
 With the Falcons, he earned a third Pro Bowl selection and made a third consecutive Super Bowl appearance.

+College career

+During high school, Robinson was not a sought after recruit and did not receive any major scholarship offers.
+He was interested in attending Colgate although they did not offer athletic scholarships and were known for their academics.
+When he inquired about joining their football program as a walk-on, Colgate wouldn't guarantee he'd receive a roster spot, but did guarantee he'd at least receive a tryout.
+He began attending Colgate University in 1981 and successfully joined the football team as a walk-on.
+While attending, Robinson also was part of their wrestling team and worked a part-time job at McDonald's to pay his tuition.
+He became a starter during his sophomore year in 1982.
+During his sophomore and junior seasons, he was limited to 34 combined tackles and one interception.
+As a senior, he remained a starting defensive back and recorded 52 combined tackles and two interceptions throughout the 1984 season.

 Professional career

 Seattle Seahawks

 After playing college football at Colgate University, Robinson spent his first 11 NFL seasons with the Seahawks, being selected to the Pro Bowl twice in 1992 and 1993.
 Robinson is the Seahawks' 2nd all-time tackle leader and second in interceptions.